Grand People's Study House: Features

-The library is located in the Central District of Pyongyang, at the Kim Il Sung Square, which also houses such buildings as Supreme People's Assembly and Korean Art Gallery.
+The Grand People's Study House is located in the Central District of Pyongyang, at the Kim Il Sung Square, which also houses the Supreme People's Assembly and the Korean Art Gallery.
 The Juche Tower is situated on the east bank of the Taedong River, directly opposite Kim Il Sung Square on the west bank.
+According to the Korean Central News Agency, in January 2023, a smaller replica of the library was built in the municipal city of Sinuiju, whose central square was renovated to resemble the Kim Il Sung Square.

-Serving as a manifestation of leader Kim Il Sung's "spirit and wisdom", the Study House was one of the few buildings in Pyongyang that was constructed in a neo-traditional Korean style, having been built to resemble a hanok at the insistence of Kim Jong Il.
-The library towers 10 storeys tall and has a total floor space of 100000 sqm and 600 rooms.
+The library is one of the few buildings in Pyongyang that was constructed in a neo-traditional Korean style, having been built to resemble a chosŏnjip – a traditional Korean house – at the insistence of Kim Il Sung's successor, Kim Jong Il.
+The library towers 10 storeys tall with a total floor space of 100000 sqm and 600 rooms.
 Its roof is adorned with traditional, green-colored tiles.
-In each room and in every atrium, portraits of Kim Il Sung and Kim Jong Il are hung, reminding visitors of the country's strict surveillance.
-The library is also decorated with chandeliers and paintings of Mount Paektu, which statues of Kim Il Sung are positioned in front of.
+Outside of the library, and in each room and atrium, portraits of Kim Il Sung and Kim Jong Il are hung, which, according to information and library scientist Marc Kosciejew, remind visitors of the country's surveillance.
+The library's interior is also decorated with chandeliers and paintings of Mount Paektu, before which statues of Kim Il Sung are positioned.

 Collection

-In North Korea, a library's size is determined by the number of books it is expected to store; in this case, the Grand People's Study House can house up to 30 million books, of which it contains around 10,800 documents that Kim Il Sung wrote, which includes "on-the-spot guidance", but its actual collection size is unknown.
-The writings of his successor, Kim Jong Il, are also included.
-Materials are accessible to librarians and staff, and library visitors need to search the online or print catalogues to find what they would like to borrow and place a request.
+According to North Korean sources, the Grand People's Study House can house up to 30 million books.
+The collection includes around 10,800 documents written by Kim Il Sung, including his "on-the-spot guidance", as well as the writings of Kim Jong Il, but the total collection size is not publicly known.
+Historical documents pertaining to the Joseon Dynasty were found on the third and fifth floors of the library.
+The library also has a music archive containing folk and revolutionary songs on CDs.
+Materials are accessible to librarians and staff, but library visitors need to search the online or print catalogues to find what they would like to borrow and place a request.
 Materials are provided in Korean, English, French, Russian, German, Chinese and Japanese.
-Foreign publications, such as Adventures of Huckleberry Finn and Gone with the Wind, are available only with special permission.
-When the borrowing period expires, the employer is then required to remind their staff member to return the item right away.
+Foreign publications, such as Harry Potter and Gone with the Wind, are also available.
+Kosciejew says that when the borrowing period expires for library material, the borrower's employer reminds them to return the item right away.

-As reported by Korean Central Television, Kim Jong Il had been a regular donor of the Study House, sending in around 670 books of 189 types in winter 2007, and around 400 books of 300 titles in spring 2007.
-The books included the Guinness Book of World Records, a sound effects design guide, architectural environmental acoustics, and around 250 books related to agriculture, including new mushroom cultivation techniques and techniques preventing swine diseases.
-Alongside books, the chairmen gave the library CDs storing science and technology books separated by sector, geophysical exploration, health and longevity, etc.
+Since the 1990s, the Asia Foundation, under its Books for Asia programme, has annually donated over 10,000 books to the Grand People's Study House, Kim Il Sung University, and the Pyongyang University of Foreign Studies.
+According to representative Peter Beck, the donations cement the idea that "information is power".
+As reported by Korean Central Television, Kim Jong Il had been a regular donor to the library in 2007, sending in science and technology CDs, the Guinness Book of World Records, a sound effects design guide, architectural environmental acoustics, and around 250 books related to agriculture.